lsst-sitcom/sitcomtn-148/sections/biasStability.rst

 #.
 Run E2236 : 50 15-s darks, 50 biases recorded with 30-s delays between exposures
 #.
 Run E2330 : 15-s and 30-s darks with variables delays between exposures

 To process these runs, the eo_pipe bias stability task is used : for the ISR part, a serial ('mean_per_row') overscan correction and a bias subtraction (computed from the corresponding B-protocol run) are applied.
 The final data product is the mean of the per-amplifier science image over the full set of exposures of the run.
-Two typical examples are shown in the figures below.
+Two typical examples from Run E2136 are shown in the figures below.
 For the stable case, the variations are typically at the 0.1 ADU level ; in the instable case, the variations go up to 4 ADUs.

 .. figure:: sections/figures/E2136_R21_S21.png